Compliance and compatibility with the prohibitions of the TPNW

 (g) Allow any stationing, installation or deployment of any nuclear weapons or other nuclear explosive devices in its territory or at any place under its jurisdiction or control.

-The Nuclear Weapons Ban Monitor assesses whether all 197 states that can adhere to the TPNW—regardless of whether they have consented to be bound by the Treaty—act in accordance with its prohibitions.
-On the basis of their policies and practices, states parties and signatories are categorised as either ‘compliant’ or ‘non-compliant’, whereas nonparties are categorised as either ‘compatible’ or ‘non-compatible’.
+The prohibitions of the TPNW are contained in Article 1 of the Treaty.
+The Nuclear Weapons Ban Monitor sets out interpretations of each of the prohibitions and assesses whether each of the 197 states that can adhere to the TPNW—regardless of whether it has consented to be bound by the Treaty—acts in accordance with its prohibitions.
+On the basis of their policies and practices, states parties and signatories are categorised as either ‘compliant’ or ‘noncompliant’, whereas non-parties are categorised as either ‘compatible’ or ‘non-compatible’.
 Where a state has been assessed to be ‘of concern’, this means that worrying developments in the state warrant close attention as a possible breach of the standards is on the horizon.

-Every state may lawfully sign and ratify the TPNW, but those 54 states not yet party whose conduct is fully compatible with all of the prohibitions can adhere in the knowledge that they already meet its obligations without the need to make any changes to their existing policies and practices.
-States not party that engage in conduct that is not compatible with one or more of the prohibitions would have to make varying degrees of changes to their existing policies and practices to fulfil the obligations set forth in the Treaty.
+Every state may lawfully sign and ratify the TPNW, but those 53 states not yet party whose conduct is fully compatible with all of the prohibitions can adhere to the Treaty in the knowledge that they already meet its obligations without the need to change existing policies and practices.

 The TPNW does not explicitly prohibit or even mention ‘nuclear deterrence’.
 The reason for this is that deterrence is not a specific act or behaviour, but a psychological state that may or may not exist inside an adversary’s head.
 However, the TPNW prohibits a range of specific actions that are typically performed with the aim of fostering deterrence, including possessing nuclear weapons, hosting nuclear weapons, threatening to use nuclear weapons, or assisting or encouraging other states to engage in such behaviour.
 Crucially, these behaviours are prohibited irrespective of whether they succeed in fostering ‘deterrence’ in the minds of potential adversaries.